 This grant program, a component of Minnesota Rural Hospital Flexibility Program, is intended to preserve access to needed health services and encourage collaboration and integration of rural community health systems.
 Grants may be used to develop community, network or strategic plans for preserving or enhancing access to health services.
 Grants may also be used for implementation activities in the following categories by applicants with completed plans or needs assessments: network development, health system improvements (diversification, new services, workforce development efforts, etc.), strengthening and integrating the EMS system; and quality improvement.
 Eligible applicants are rural hospitals with 50 or fewer beds, rural hospitals eligible to convert to Critical Access Hospital licensure, Critical Access Hospitals, rural health networks and rural EMS organizations.

 The Office of Rural Health & Primary Care administers grants to help small rural hospitals preserve access or respond to changing conditions.
 Hospitals have used transition grants to prepare strategic plans, implement new uses for hospital space and develop community services.
-Approximately $300,000 is available each year and the maximum grant amount is $50,000.Applications due October 1, 2012.
-(PDF: 394KB/22pgs) or (Word: 225KB/22pgs).
+Approximately $300,000 is available each year and the maximum grant amount is $50,000.Applications due October 11, 2013.
+(PDF: 132KB/21 pages) or (Word: 226KB/21 pages).

 The Indian Health Grant Program helps eligible applicants establish, operate or subsidize clinic facilities and services to offer health services to American Indians who live off reservations.
 Nonprofit organizations, governmental and tribal entities are eligible to apply.